tytydraco/yessleep/out/The_guy_making_my_coffee_just__blue_screened_when_I_told_him_a_joke.md

 Taz didn't reply.
 I caught his hand creeping across the counter, fingers wrapping around a splinter of broken coffee cup.
 I knew what he was going to do.

 I could sense it in the way the tendons in his wrists convulsed.
 He was going to slit his throat right in front of me.
 I watched him bring the splintered piece up to the flesh of his neck, and purposely stabbing it in.
-Not enough to draw blood, but enough to force him to continue.
+Not enough to draw blood, but enough to force himself to continue.
 The blade kept going, and I found myself paralysed.
 With no other customers, it was just me watching this.
 I waited for him to slice open his neck, and finally end it.
-But the guy wasn't moving, his fingers wrapped around the blade.
+But the guy wasn't moving, his fingers cinched around the blade.

-When it sliced through his skin, reddish black globules pooled down his fingers.
+When it sliced through his skin, reddish black globules pooled down his fingers, sliding in thick rivulets, almost like jelly.

 "I said," The voice said in a grumble, and Taz's body jolted once again.
-Blood ran from his nose in a reddish paste, the stitches in his head springing apart.
-This was not blood--or it was, but this was ancient.
+Blood ran from his nose in a reddish paste, the stitches in his head springing apart, his whole body seeming to fall apart.
+I could see that his eyes weren't fully lodged into his skull, skin paper thin.

+This was not blood I was seeing--or it was, but it was ancient.
 This was supposed to come from a fucking corpse.
 The blade slipped from his fingers, and he straightened up, like his puppet strings were being violently tugged.
 The boss scoffed, and I saw the last slithers of desperation fade from the boy's eyes, replaced with an almost inhuman like glitter.
 "Get back to work, Taz.
 I don't pay you to stand around talking."

 Taz looked confused for a moment, before he responded in a breath.
 "Yes."